Zero to One: Notes on Startups, or How to Build the Futureby Peter Thiel

 There are two ways of creating the future.
 One is about copying things that work.
 If you do that, you go from 1 to n.
 We can call it globalization because it’s making a product broadly accessible to the world.
 The second one is about doing new things.
 That’s going from 0 to 1.
 We can call it technology because it's about discovering new things.

 The future is not clearly defined, but it’s scary.
 If we focus only on globalization, it will be an ecological disaster for our planet.
-It will happen when billions of people in China, India, and other Asian countries will get the life of average Americans.

 So, globalization is not the solution for the future.
 Instead, we should focus our energy on technology, on creating new things.